seanedwards/vrc-worldobject/docs/parameter-multiplexing.md

 However, we only have, at most, information about one axis loaded into avatar parameters at a given time.
 This means that something on our end needs to be continuously switching and retransmitting the axis values, so that late joiners receive that data quickly.

-In the TouchOSC file included in this project, there is code written to continuously cycle through each axis
+In the TouchOSC file included in this project, there is code written to continuously cycle through each axis and keep everyone continuously up to date.

 ## The Race Condition